For Agents

 Either entry exposes the same operations - pick whichever Jentic returns first for the intent.

-Specific to using Mojang API API through Jentic.
+Specific to using Mojang API through Jentic.

 What authentication does the Mojang API use?